-- Forward / Backward dribble is valid if: - Direct contact between the robot and the ball considered for more than 1 meter. - The robot move forward/backward with full compliance of the RC-12.0.1 (Ball Manipulation). - The robot or the ball does not hit or touches any of obstacles during travel. - For doing Forward/Backward dribbles, robot needs to release the ball. - Slalom dribble is valid if: - The robot move forward/backward with full compliance of the RC-12.0.1 (Ball Manipulation). - The robot or the ball does not hit or touches any of obstacles during travel. - Forward / Backward dribbles, can be demonstrated while doing the slalom dribble.
+- A forward or backward dribble is valid if: - Direct contact between the robot and the ball considered for more than 1 meter. - The robot moves forward or backward with full compliance of the RC-12.0.1 (Ball Manipulation). - The robot or the ball does not hit or touches any of obstacles during travel. - For doing a single forward or a single backward dribble, the robot needs to release the ball each time. - A slalom-dribble is considered as making a "s"-shaped pattern between the objects, i.e. one object is passed on the right side of the robot, while the next object is passed on the left side of the robot and vice versa.
+A slalom dribble is valid if: - The robot move forward/backward with full compliance of the RC-12.0.1 (Ball Manipulation). - The robot or the ball does not hit or touches any of obstacles during travel. - Forward and backward dribbles can be demonstrated while doing the slalom dribble.